jxom/cevoaustralia.github.io/_drafts/evolving-team-leadership.md

-**Remember** you can be a member of the team to, and your experience from leading a team will be invaluable, as long as you are close to the team and have the ability to impart your experience.
-By [understanding the values of devops](/culture/2017/03/12/four-values-of-devops.html) you can help lead your team through this transition to a place of
+**Remember** you can be a member of the team too, and your experience from leading a team will be invaluable, as long as you are close to the team and have the ability to impart your experience.
+By [understanding the values of devops](/culture/2017/03/12/four-values-of-devops.html) you can help lead your team through this transition to a place where they feel ownership of their future, trusted to make the right decision and empowered to make things better.

 **Your changing role is to enable the team to get the work done, not to tell them what to do.**